-a.
-Project personnel shall schedule turbine unit outages

-through the approved turbine outage scheduling procedure by noon of the Tuesday of the week prior to the outage.

-- b.
-Project personnel shall also contact CENWW-OD-M and RCC by the same time period and inform them of the intended work. - $\boldsymbol{c}.$ The RCC will coordinate the work activities through the TMT.
+- a.
+Project personnel shall schedule turbine unit outages through the approved turbine outage scheduling procedure by noon of the Tuesday of the week prior to the outage. - b.
+Project personnel shall also contact CENWW-OD-T and RCC by the same time period and inform them of the intended work. - ${f c}$.
+The RCC will coordinate the work activities through the TMT.

 Table LMN-5.
-Lower Monumental 1% operating efficiency range for turbine units 1-3 with standard length submersible traveling screens installed.
+Lower Monumental 1% operating efficiency range for turbine unit 1 with standard length submersible traveling screens installed.